staceyJayneLewis/socialeyes/README.md

 - Location filter #1
     - Users are shown events based on their location.
 - Add 'Attending' button #2
-    - Users are able to 'Attending' events they are interested in attending to show the event creator they are interested but also to add to the users profile as a reminder.
+    - Users are able to 'Attending' events they are interested in attending to show the event creator they are interested, but also to add to the users profile as a reminder.
 - Filter upcoming events by date #3
     - The ability to filter events by the closest dates on the upcoming events panel
 - Attendee counter #4